Logistics automation

-Logistics automation is the application of computer software or automated machinery to improve the efficiency of logistics operations.
+Logistics automation is the application of computer software or automated machinery to logistics operations in order to improve its efficiency.
 Typically this refers to operations within a warehouse or distribution center, with broader tasks undertaken by supply chain engineering systems and enterprise resource planning systems.

 Logistics automation systems can powerfully complement the facilities provided by these higher level computer systems.
 The focus on an individual node within a wider logistics network allows systems to be highly tailored to the requirements of that node.

 Components

 Logistics automation systems comprise a variety of hardware and software components: